-A lie on the grass with a picnic and a book in Castlefield is one of my favourite ways to pass the day in the summer.
+A lie on the grass with a picnic and a book in Castlefield is one of my favourite ways to pass a summers’ day.
 In the winter, a walk across its bridges and among the boats is just as tranquil.

 Castlefield is well-loved as a gentrified oasis intersected by canals on the more affluent outskirts of Manchester centre.
-It’s also a popular setting for festivals, one-off concerts (Bjork played here last year), markets and other events.
+It’s also a popular setting for festivals, one-off concerts (Bjork, Arcade Fire and Pixies have played here), markets and other events.

 As well as doing very little and soaking up the peace, visitors can explore the area’s pockets of history.
 A Roman fort that allegedly gave its name to the city sits alongside the terminus of the Bridgewater Canal – a waterway that played a vital part in the city’s industrialisation in the 18th century.

-The final stop on what was the world’s first intercity passenger railway also sits nearby and now forms part of the popular Museum of Science and Industry.
+The final stop on what was the world’s first intercity passenger railway also sits nearby and now forms part of the thriving Museum of Science and Industry.

 Its upmarket bars provide good stop-off points for food, drinks and meeting friends.
 Albert’s Shed boasts a popular outdoor space, summer barbecue parties and live music, the Wharf serves stunning Sunday lunches and Barca Bar is always inviting with its chilled outdoor terrace.